 Learn more about cancer rehabilitation at Wellstar

 Our survivorship and support programs help patients achieve optimum health and wellbeing from the time of diagnosis and beyond.
-Our support team helps patients navigate through all aspects of a diagnosis, treatment and care.
-Team members patients are supported by may include nurse navigators, oncology registered dietitians, psychologists, social workers and financial counselors.
+Our support team members help each patient navigate through all aspects of a diagnosis, treatment and care.
+Depending on a patient's personal needs, your care may be supported by nurse navigators, oncology registered dietitians, psychologists, psychiatrists, counselors, social workers and financial counselors.

 Some people with cancer require rehabilitation due to changes including speech and swallowing challenges, swelling (lymphedema), fatigue, muscle loss and pain after treatment.

 Education and support groups are also important to patients following a diagnosis.
 Learn from others and share your experiences to stay emotionally and physically healthy.
-Wellstar offers cancer-related support groups and educational opportunities including nutrition and fitness sessions on our events page.
+Wellstar offers cancer-related support groups and educational opportunities including nutrition and fitness sessions.